zihzhan/microsoft-graph-docs/api-reference/beta/api/intune-companyterms-termsandconditionsacceptancestatus-list.md

 > **Important:** Microsoft Graph APIs under the /beta version are subject to change; production use is not supported.

-> **Note:** Using the Microsoft Graph APIs to configure Intune controls and policies still requires that the Intune service is [correctly licensed](https://go.microsoft.com/fwlink/?linkid=839381) by the customer.
+> **Note:** The Microsoft Graph API for Intune requires an [active Intune license](https://go.microsoft.com/fwlink/?linkid=839381) for the tenant.

 List properties and relationships of the [termsAndConditionsAcceptanceStatus](../resources/intune-companyterms-termsandconditionsacceptancestatus.md) objects.

 ## Prerequisites
 One of the following permissions is required to call this API.
-To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions-reference.md).
+To learn more, including how to choose permissions, see [Permissions](/concepts/permissions-reference.md).

 |Permission type|Permissions (from most to least privileged)|
 |:---|:---|